 We have a corporate target to achieve a 10-minute response time (including call handling and travel time) to fire in sleeping risk premises.
-Performance for 2021/22 shows an average response time of 9 mins and 24 seconds compared to 8 mins and 50 seconds in 2020/21.
+Performance for 2022/23 shows an average response time of 9 mins and 13 seconds compared to 9 mins and 24 seconds in 2021/22.
+The long-term trend shows a small increase and is impacted by On-Call firefighter availability, increases in road traffic and the specific location of some incidents.

-The average response time for the first appliance attending road traffic collisions (including call handling and travel time) was 12 mins and 6 seconds in 2021/22 (11 mins and 26 seconds in 2020/21).
+The average response time for the first appliance attending road traffic collisions (including call handling and travel time) was 11 mins and 59 seconds in 2022/23 (12 mins and 6 seconds in 2021/22).
 All failures to meet the response standards are investigated to see if there were any contributing factors that are in our control that could be improved.
 Our Local Performance and Scrutiny committees monitor this information in more detail.